 - All candidates are nominated; the Committee on Fellowships provides Boren an evaluation of each candidate

 Students should contact National Fellowships Advisor to discuss their candidacy and work with the National Fellowships Advisor on preparing their Boren application for submission to the MHC Committee on Fellowships.
 The Committee, made up of four faculty members and chaired by the Dean of Studies, reviews applications, interviews candidates, evaluates the candidates, and presents them to Boren for consideration.
 After meeting with the Committee, candidates will then revise their materials as recommended and submit their applications in the online system.
-The Fellowships Advisor will then upload the candidate's transcripts and the campus evaluation, and submit the application to Boren.
-Senior Administrative Assistant Marianne Taylor co-facilitates the application process.
+The Fellowships Advisor will then upload the candidate's transcripts and the campus evaluation, and submit the online application to Boren.

 - Application form including biographical information, academic background, language study, travel experience, proposed study abroad programs, budget for programs, survey data, and other funding - carefully read Boren guidelines here

 - Two essays – in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, the candidate describes the chosen program in detail, specifying in particular how the language study fits into their overall goals; maximum of 800 words each and 6,000 characters (must meet both criterion), single spaced, one line of space between paragraphs).
 See more detailed prompts on Boren site.

 - One page study abroad program description from program website – upload to your online application

 - Language proficiency self-assessment & instructor evaluation uploaded into online system